fohrloop/wakepy/DEV.md

 # Testing

 Wakepy uses pytest for testing the source tree with one python version and tox for testing the created wheel with multiple python versions.
+The test commands from smallest to largest iteration cycle:

+- `python -m pytest /tests/unit/some.py::somefunc` - Run a single test on single python version.
+Tests against source tree.
+- `python -m pytest ` - Run all unit and integration tests on single python version.
+Tests against source tree.
+- `inv test` (`invoke test`) - pytest + black + isort + ruff + mypy checks on single python version.
+Tests against source tree.
+- `tox` - pytest on multiple python versions & black + isort + ruff + mypy on single python version.
+Tests are run agains a build (.whl) version instead of the source tree.
+- GitHub Actions (PR checks): pytest + mypy on multiple python versions and multiple operating systems.
+Code check (isort + black + ruff + mypy) on single python version.
+Test that documentation build does not crash.

+Below a few more words about the `inv test` and `tox` options.

 ## Running tests with single environment